The people using PostgreSQL and the Streaming Replication feature seem to ask many of the same questions:

 2.Check whether Streaming Replication is working or not.

-And easy way of doing this is checking the pg_stat_replication view on Master/Primary.
-This view gives information only on master if Streaming Replication is working.
+And easy way of doing this is checking the pg_stat_replication view on Primary.
+This view gives information only on Primary if Streaming Replication is working.

 3. Check If Streaming Replication is not working and Hot standby is recovering from archived WAL file.